 Product pairings: OG Kush flower because it's timeless, plus some Papa & Barkley's Releaf Balm for when your high-pochondria sets in and you, too, suddenly feel aches in your knees.

 It took me a while to climb aboard the Schitt's Creek train, but after miscalculating the dose of a tincture one night, it proved to be the perfect thing to level me out.

 Every character on this show deserves a spot in the Gay Hall of Fame, but Dan Levy's character, David Rose, is one of the most endearing gay icons to grace our screens.
 Come for Alexis's hit single, “A Little Bit Alexis,” stay for David's master class on snark, and rewatch every season a dozen times just to marvel at Moira Rose's unhinged outfits.

 Product pairings: Heavy Hitters' Ultra Potent Strawberry gummies because I imagine them inspiring one of Alexis's wild anecdotes.
-You should also pick up a bottle of Rebel Coast's weed wine just for the fruit wine episode.

 Pretty much any show on HGTV is fit for gays, but Bargain Block features the sweetest, most precious couple to grace the network since Fixer Upper's Chip and Jojo.
 Power couple Keith Bynum and Evan Thomas buy rundown Detroit homes, remodel them while living in them to save money, and sell them for an affordable price once they're fixed up.
 It's pretty incredible what they're able to do on such limited time and funds.
 Their 1970s-inspired desert-modern home, for example, is what millennial homeowner dreams are made of.